What we have is given by God; To teach it to others is to return it to him.Gian Lorenzo Bernini

 In the next post in this series we will examine three varieties of gennou to help you decide which is best for you.

 The following link is to a folder containing pricelists and photos of most of our products.
 If you have questions or would like to learn more, please use the form located immediately below titled “Contact Us.”

 Please share your insights and comments with everyone by using the form located further below labeled “Leave a Reply.”
 We aren’t evil Google, facist facebook, thuggish Twitter, or a US Congressman’s Chinese girlfriend and so won’t sell, share, or profitably “misplace” your information.
-May dogs and puppies forever hate me if I lie.
+May my hammer heads all fly away if I lie.

 Previous Posts in The Japanese Gennou & Handle Series

 - Part 3 – What is a Gennou?

 - Part 4 – The Varieties of Gennou: Kataguchi, Ryoguchi & Daruma

 - Part 9 – Factory vs. Hand-forged Gennou Heads

 - Part 11 – Decorative Gennou Heads